VISION & MISSION

 What is Basin United doing?

-Basin United is developing a 2-day safety orientation and leadership course called Building the Basin, to be attended by upstream onshore frontline workers and supervisors.
+Basin United is developing a 2-day safety orientation and leadership course, Day 1 – Building the Basin: Fundamental Safety Orientation, and Day 2 – Building the Basin: Safety Leadership, to be attended by upstream onshore frontline workers and supervisors.

 Why is Basin United creating this course?